Excel Text: using the TEXT function to convert numbers into individually formatted text

 If you find the use of escape characters too cumbersome, there are two alternatives:

-Concatenating text: You can concatenate text to add additional text.
-To do so, you will use the “&” symbol.
-For example, if you want Excel to display “100 meters”, you would use the following code.
+• Concatenating text: You can concatenate text to add additional text.
+To do so, you need to use the “&” symbol.
+For example, if you want Excel to display “100 meter”, you would use the following code:

 In addition to placeholders, there are a number of other control characters available for formatting text: